AndrewUshakov000/ChatApp/README.md

 # ChatApp

-This app is a all set chat app with Firebase inside of it.
+This app is an all set chat app with Firebase inside of it.